Call 01534 733162

 Note: Although Co-Q10 supplementation has been found to be extremely safe it may affect bleeding rates in patients taking antiplatelet drugs or on warfarin, it may have an anti-hypertension effect when given with anti-hypertension drugs or it may lower insulin requirements for diabetic patients .
 So if any of these apply consult with your doctor first.

 Other studies have also demonstrated a potential role of Vitamin D for prevention and treatment of statin associated myopathy .
 It’s therefore a good idea to have your vitamin D levels checked and then dose according.
-We recommend Now Foods vitamin D / K2 spray available from amazon.

 Have you tried supplementing with CoQ10 or Vitamin D?
 Let us know in the comment section below.